 Drawing on the conceptual lenses of cultural studies, media theory, and science studies, he has written on database management systems, advertising cultures of mobile telephony, Bollywood thrillers, development discourses, chronic toxicity, and translocal documentaries.
 He has been part of two collaborative projects related to mobile media practices: one concerned with the circulation of locally produced SD-card enabled music videos in parts of India and the other exploring ICT usage in Zambia.

 Rahul’s work has appeared in many peer-reviewed journals including New Media & Society, BioScope, Media, Culture & Society, Science, Technology and Human Values, Communication and Critical/Cultural Studies (with Lisa Parks), and Asiascape: Digital Asia (with Abhigyan Singh).
-His book titled “Radiant Infrastructures: Media, Environment, and Cultures of Uncertainty” (forthcoming from Duke University Press, Apr 2020) involves mediations of debates/controversies related to radiation emitting technologies such as cell antennas and nuclear reactors.
+His book titled “Radiant Infrastructures: Media, Environment, and Cultures of Uncertainty” (Duke University Press, Apr 2020) involves mediations of debates/controversies related to radiation emitting technologies such as cell antennas and nuclear reactors.
 Rahul’s second book project “Unlimited: Aspirational Politics and Mobile Media Distribution” examines aspirational mobilities unleashed by mobile media technologies (under contract with MIT Press).
-He is beginning a third book project on the histories of wireless signals and plant ecologies interwoven in the work of biophysicist JC Bose.
 Rahul received the Nicholas C. Mullins award from the Society for Social Studies of Science in 2014.

 At Penn, Rahul is part of the Digital Humanities and Environmental Humanities initiatives.
 He has been an editor for the Journal of Visual Culture (Nov 2019-June 2021) and continues to serve on the editorial advisory board of Media + Environment.
-Presently, Rahul is working on two co-edited special issues (for Asiascape and Media, Culture & Society) related to platform economy and everyday life.
+Rahul recently co-edited special issues (for Asiascape) related to platform economy and everyday life and (for Media, Culture & Society) about super apps and megacorps.